 Gorilla beringei graueri

-But the war-torn conflict that has plagued the Democratic Republic of Congo since 1996, related to Rwanda’s 1994 genocide, has largely destroyed this great ape’s habitat.
+Sadly, the war-torn conflict that has plagued the Democratic Republic of the Congo since 1996, related to Rwanda’s 1994 genocide, has largely diminished this great ape’s habitat to just one-fifth of what it once was.
 Illegal mining has also marred great tracts of habitat.
-Poaching has further jeopardized the species, leaving Grauer’s gorilla on the brink of extinction.
+Poaching has further jeopardized the species, leaving the Grauer’s gorilla on the brink of extinction.

-The lifespan for Grauer’s gorilla is 35 to 50 years in the wild.
+The lifespan for the Grauer’s gorilla is 35 to 50 years in the wild.

 Their formidable size might lead to the assumption that Grauer’s gorillas are fierce predators.
 Not so.
-These extra-large primates are primarily fruit-eaters.
-Leaves, nuts, seeds, and herbs complement their frugivorous (fruit-based) diet.
-A fraction of their diet might contain the occasional insect or lizard.
+These extra-large primates are primarily plant-eaters, dining on at least 100 plant species.
+Stems, leaves, pith, bark, and roots are consumed, along with fruits.
+Fruit intake is highest during the wet season, from September to December when fruits are plentiful.
+A proclivity for figs has been recorded.
+And, on a seasonal basis, bamboo shoots are heavily consumed.
+Leaves, nuts, seeds, fungi, and herbs complement Nature’s meal plan for these great apes.
+A fraction of their mostly plant-based diet might contain the occasional insect, earthworm, or lizard.

 Behavior and Lifestyle